riotjy/mobjy4j/README.md

 WHAT DOES IT DO:

-Using ./examples/example.yaml foudn in the project directory, currently it turns this YAML class model definition:
+Using ./examples/example.yaml foudn in the project directory, currently it turns the following YAML class model definition into Java and C++ code. (scroll down)

+## YAML input
 ```YAML

 # classes definition example